ValveSoftware/Proton/docs/CONTROLLERS.md

 Xbox controllers do not speak real HID.
 Instead Windows provides a HID compatibility layer so dinput, which is implemented on top of HID, will present the Xbox controller to legacy games.
-Of course some games (Unity) have noticed that, and talk directly to this internal HID interface, so we had to duplicate it bit-for-bit in winebus.sys.
+Of course some games (Unity) have noticed that, and talk directly to this internal HID interface, so we need to duplicate it bit-for-bit in winebus.sys.

 Some games support talking directly to certain controller types.
 For example,